-Drive into a successful career as a licensed automotive manufacturing technician and develop the practical skills and adaptability to thrive in this dynamic field.
-Build sturdy automotive products, use specialist craftsmanship and stand out in the manufacturing industry.
+Drive into a successful career as a licensed automotive manufacturing technician.
+Build strong practical skills for a fast-moving industry.
+Create automotive products with specialist craftsmanship to stand out in this field.

 Through a mixture of theory and practical course work, learn to: